Escrow & Seller Balance Flows

 The Escrows API provides a secure way to hold funds in escrow for business-to-business (B2B) transactions.
 It supports charging customers, holding funds, and disbursing payouts or refunds as needed.

-This guide walks you through the entire lifecycle of a HoneyCoin escrow transaction.
+This guide walks you through the entire lifecycle of a HoneyCoin escrow transaction and seller balance management.
 The process is asynchronous and event-driven.
 You will make API calls to initiate actions, and then listen for webhooks to receive the results and determine the next step.

 How Status Changes Work: Transactions Drive Escrows